TheArturthur/CoppermindScraper/Cosmere/Reshi Isles.md

 ### Clothing
 Reshi standard clothing includes colorful wraps leaving the shoulders bare as well as tassels.
 Some Reshi also wear their hair in two long braids.
 Reshi are also known to wear hair ornaments such as ribbons.
 Swimmers like to walk about unclothed.
 In parts of the Reshi Isles, some women don't even wear tops due to the hot weather.
 The king of an island is dressed in full bright voluminous robes.
+Clothing makes some use of carapace, particularly on armor.

 ### Live Stock
 The Reshi paint their chulls' shells.
 One can identify what island a Reshi chull handler is from by the colors and patterns on their chulls' shells.